thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 ## API Management Configuration
 With [APIM](https://learn.microsoft.com/en-us/azure/api-management/), you're able to expose an interface endpoint for all your applications.
-* **Centralized Rounting**: APIM routes the request to a targeted OpenAI resource endpoint.
+* **Centralized Routing**: APIM routes the request to a targeted OpenAI resource endpoint.
 * **Health Probing**: Automatic detection of failed instances and routing.
-* **Policy Implementation**: Caching, rate limiting, and any other policy you wanna perform.
+* **Policy Implementation**: Caching, rate limiting, and any other policy you want to perform.

 ``` js
 resource "azurerm_virtual_network" "vnet" {